ksstrat/milestone-project-1/README.md

     * [Success page]

 ### **Color Scheme:**
-When choosing the colour scheme, I wanted a scheme that represented the element of water, while providing enough contrast for good readability.
-To generate the color palette I used https://coolors.co/.
+When choosing the color scheme, I wanted a scheme that represented the element of water while providing enough contrast for good readability.
+To generate the color palette, I used https://coolors.co/.
-I chose a variaton of light blue as the primary colour and a variation of white as the background colour.
+I chose a variaton of light blue as the primary color and a variation of white as the background color.
 A test with Lighthouse then showed that this choice of color was not optimal from an accessibility perspective.
 I had to change the light blue I had originally planned to a much darker blue.
-In the end, this was the better decision as it gave the site a much more elegant design.
+In the end, this was the better decision, as it gave the site a much more elegant design.

 ![Color Scheme](docs/screenshots/color-scheme.png)

-## **Features Common to all pages**
+## **Features Common on all pages**
 ###  **Navigation Bar**
-* The navigation bar sticks to the top of the page as the user scrools up and down.
+* The navigation bar sticks to the top of the page as the user scrolls up and down.
 * It is displayed on all five pages with the same content.
-* The name of the community is displayed on the left hand side.
+* The name of the community is displayed on the left-hand side.
-* On the right hand side of the bar is a link to the About Us section of the home page, a link to the Tours page and a button that takes you to the Booking Form.
+* On the right-hand side of the bar is a link to the About Us section of the home page, a link to the Tours page, and a button that takes you to the Booking Form.
 * The page a user is on is highlighted.

 ![Desktop Navigation Bar](docs/screenshots/navbar-desktop.png)

-* On smaller devices such as mobile phones, the links are grouped into a hambruger button on the right side.
+* On smaller devices such as mobile phones, the links are grouped into a hamburger button on the right side.
 The display of the community name remains the same.

 Folded